Notice – Change to Data Protection Law, GDPR

 We don’t’ collect or store your personal information (for example your name and address) unless you have actively passed it on to us, so this information can’t be used to identify who you are.
 It is used to measure relative consumer interest in the various area of our website.

 Unless you have doubled opted-in, we will not add you to our mailing list.
 We use an email service provider to process your data.
-See here for their data handling and protection practices.
+Please conatct us if you require their data handling and protection practises

 With whom do we share the information we collect?